Industries & Professions /

 Another feature of protecting the public safety was the detection, prevention, and solving of crimes.
 Police officers who specialized in these efforts became known as detectives.
 Much like today, their job was to examine evidence related to a crime in an effort to catch the person or persons responsible.
 They also were vigilant in trying to prevent crimes and to catch criminals in the act.
 During the 19th century, the first private detectives and detective agencies appeared.
 These agencies not only worked to solve crimes against their clients but also offered guard services for people and their property.

 Solving crimes also became more and more scientific.
 As early as 1780, a crime was solved when a suspected criminal's shoes were found to match footprints left at the scene of the crime.
 Toward the end of the 19th and the beginning of the 20th centuries, modern forensic science techniques were developed.
-Methods were developed to link fingerprints, bullets, and other weapons, hair, soil, and other physical evidence found at a crime scene to the crime and the criminal.
+Methods were developed to link fingerprints, bullets, weapons, hair, soil, and other physical evidence found at a crime scene to the crime and the criminal.
 Laboratories were constructed that were devoted to this work.
 The Federal Bureau of Investigation's laboratory, established in the 1920s, became the largest and most famed crime laboratory in the world.

 Intelligence operations, that is, the collection and evaluation of information about one's rivals or enemies, have also been a part of our history for a long time.
 The Central Intelligence Agency (CIA) became responsible for preserving U.S. international interests.
 The FBI was charged with maintaining the country's internal security.
 Each branch of the military services also operates intelligence forces.